 These pink-red apples are crisp with a juicy flesh and a complex sweet-tart flavor.
 Well-suited for a fresh fall salad.

 Look for apples that feel firm, smooth and heavy for their size, with no bruises or wrinkling on the skin.
-As apples ripen, they give off ethylene gas, which shortens the storage life of some other vegetables, so keep them in a bag in your refrigerator’s crisper.
-And remember to wash apples before eating them, but avoid removing the skin if you can — that’s where the bulk of the fiber is.
+As apples ripen, they give off ethylene gas, which shortens the storage life of some other vegetables, so keep them in a bag in your refrigerator’s crisper and remember to wash apples before eating them.

 With an operation older than their home state of Washington, the Zirkle family has seen lifetimes of change in the apple world.
-In the 1960s, 4th-generation grower Bill Zirkle and his father developed their small farm into a fully integrated grower, packer and shipper, and in 1974, he founded Rainier Fruit Company as part of a plan to market and sell the family’s fruit.
-Bill’s son Mark Zirkle came into the business as the 5th generation and is the current CEO of Rainier Fruit.
-Today, Mark continues a tradition of innovation and future-focused approaches as multiple family members from 6th generation now come into the storyline, building on wild pollinator management and environmental footprint reduction.
+In the 1960s, fourth-generation grower Bill Zirkle and his father developed their small farm into a fully integrated grower, packer and shipper, and in 1974, he founded Rainier Fruit Company opens in a new tab as part of a plan to market and sell the family’s fruit.
+Bill’s son Mark Zirkle came into the business as the fifth generation and is the current CEO of Rainier Fruit.
+Today, Mark continues a tradition of innovation and future-focused approaches as multiple sixth-generation family members now come into the storyline, building on wild pollinator management and environmental footprint reduction.